odan/odan.github.io/_posts/2024-03-20-aspnet-openapi-swagger-ui.md

 ## New API Versions

+With this YAML-based documentation approach for your Swagger UI, it becomes possible to adopt a "design-first" methodology for your APIs.
+This means you can design and prototype new APIs or endpoints without writing any actual code (such as actions or controllers) upfront.
+You can outline the entire API structure, define endpoints, parameters, and responses directly within the YAML file.
+This enables you to present a comprehensive proposal of the new API version or changes to stakeholders or customers for discussion and approval before any development starts.

 When introducing a new version (e.g., v2) of your API, follow these steps to ensure your Swagger UI documentation reflects the updated version: